WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 As suggested by H Lee, we may consider to include features of earnings surprise due to its great value.

-You are welcome to send a better stopword list.
+You are welcome to build a better stopword list and share it.

 ## Issues